evyu/Stock-Analysis/README.md

 # Stock-Analysis
-Email Notification for High Volume and Trending Tickers throughout the day
+Automatic saving High Volume and Trending Tickers throughout the day into Google Sheets